benthackray/benthackrayportfolio/README.md

 I organized the sections into three boxes, putting the bio to the left, the projects to the right, and the contacts below.

-UPDATED: I now have links to three of my projects, my github profile, my linkedin profile and my resume
+UPDATED: I now have links to five of my projects, my github profile, my linkedin profile and my resume

 ## Installation